Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Problem Formulation

-This paper gives necessary and sufficient matrix-algebraic conditions for a polynomially parameterized $k$-channel system and a linearly parameterized $k$-channel system, respectively, to have a structurally fixed spectrum.
-This paper also provides equivalent graph-theoretic conditions for a linearly parameterized system which satisfies the binary assumption.
-To the best of our knowledge, these algebraic conditions and graphical conditions are the first results on more general types of parameterizations that allow a parameter to appear in multiple system coefficient matrices.
+This paper gives necessary and sufficient matrix-algebraic conditions for a polynomially parameterized $k$-channel system and a linearly parameterized $k$-channel system, respectively, to be structurally complete.
+This paper also provides an equivalent graph-theoretic condition for a linearly parameterized system which satisfies the binary assumption.
+To the best of our knowledge, these algebraic and graphical conditions are the first results on more general types of parameterizations that allow a parameter to appear in multiple system coefficient matrices.